A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What is a medical discount plan?

 Medical discount plans are much less expensive than health insurance, but they do not provide any of the protections of a health insurance policy.
-Instead, they simply give members a discount on medical services.
+Instead, they simply give members a discount on medical services — as long as the member receives care from a provider who participates in the discount program.

 The discounts are not guaranteed and can vary significantly depending on the provider and the treatment involved.
 There is no cap on out-of-pocket costs with a discount plan, and they are not regulated by the ACA; regulation is left to the states instead.